WWDP: Subchannels

-WWDP presents six subchannels on the multiplex shared with WMFP:

 Analog-to-digital conversion

-In December 2008, WWDP received authorization by the FCC to temporarily shut down its digital signal, in order to allow the station to install a new antenna for the transmitter.
+In December 2008, WWDP received authorization by the FCC to temporarily shut down its digital signal, to allow the station to install a new antenna for the transmitter.
 Although the mandated date for full-power television stations to convert to digital-only broadcasts was postponed from February 17, 2009, to June 12, WWDP was able to activate its digital signal on February 17 as Providence, Rhode Island–based WJAR discontinued its analog signal on channel 10 on the original transition date.
 WWDP shut down its analog signal, over UHF channel 46, in April 2009.
-The station moved its digital signal from its pre-transition UHF channel 52, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to VHF channel 10.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 46.
+The station moved its digital signal from its pre-transition UHF channel 52, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to VHF channel 10, using virtual channel 46.